 CS8 Economic Change Requirement Progress Status The Council will seek a transformation of the economy by focusing on key growth sectors, in particular: a) Office uses including financial and business services; government, and ICT related activity. b) High technology, specialist manufacturing and engineering (advanced manufacturing) c) Logistics, transport and distribution. d) Environmental technologies. e) Creative industries, hospitality and leisure. f) Built environment and construction.
 According to KCC's BRES 2015-16 Report, Dartford has seen growth in: Human health and social work activities Transportation and storage Real estate agent activities Professional, scientific and technical activities Looking at patterns since 2009, the highest employment sector remains retail, which accounts for 22%.
 The largest overall increased between 2009-15 was in administrative and support service activities, health care, transport and construction.
 The largest decline was in manufacturing.
 Logistics and distribution has undoubtedly grown through new development.
-Hospitality and leisure developments are 4.
-The development of a knowledge-based economy will be promoted by the Council through: a)The implementation of the Science Park at the Bridge B) Exploring the potential of an environmental technology park on the Swanscombe Peninsula. a) Continuing to focus on research and development in the sustainable technologies field. now growing.
+Hospitality and leisure developments are now growing.
+4. The development of a knowledge-based economy will be promoted by the Council through: a)The implementation of the Science Park at the Bridge B) Exploring the potential of an environmental technology park on the Swanscombe Peninsula. a) Continuing to focus on research and development in the sustainable technologies field.
 The Bridge has nearly been completed and is a mixed use site.
 This includes a business and innovation park to encourage a range of office, industrial, science and technology activities.
 Swanscombe peninsula is currently having plans developed for a theme park: London Resort.

-CS9: Skills and Training Requirement Progress Status To ensure the provision of a locally skilled workforce to support the economic transformation of the Borough, the Council will: a) Work with its partners to provide training in the skills required for future growth sectors, including construction, hospitality, retailing, environmental technologies, logistics, finance, business and IT. b) Work with partners to secure funding and progress proposals for training and education establishment including a Higher Education presence, linked to Dartford Science Park at the Bridge, including The Sustainable Construction Academy (Suscon) and The Institute for Sustainability.
-These will focus on sustainable environmental technologies and sustainable construction techniques. c) Work with Groundwork and partners to secure continued funding for IT training for residents. d) Require developments, commensurate with their size, to contribute to the: • delivery of skills training, through other agencies if appropriate, to develop skills needed in association with the construction and operation of the development; • promotion of apprenticeships and work placements within the development itself and Progress The Bridge development site has established a centre for skills learning.
+CS9: Skills and Training Requirement Progress Status RequirementTo ensure the provision of a locallyskilled workforce to support theeconomic transformation of theBorough, the Council will:a) Work with its partners to providetraining in the skills required forfuture growth sectors, includingconstruction, hospitality, retailing,environmental technologies,logistics, finance, business and IT.b) Work with partners to securefunding and progress proposals fortraining and educationestablishment including a HigherEducation presence, linked toDartford Science Park at theBridge, including The SustainableConstruction Academy (Suscon)and The Institute for Sustainability.These will focus on sustainableenvironmental technologies andsustainableconstructiontechniques.c) Work with Groundwork andpartners to secure continuedfunding for IT training for residents.d) Require developments,commensurate with their size, tocontribute to the:• delivery of skills training, Progress The Bridge development site has established a centre for skills learning.
 There will soon be primary, secondary and higher education for all ages provided.
 Suscon (part of North Kent College) and the Leigh UTC (University Technical College) both offer skilled based courses and training.
 Suson is a leading sustainable construction training facility.
 A learning shop is in operation at Bluewater.
-Status construction and operation of the development; promotion of apprenticeships and work placements within the development itself and throughout the supply chain; provision of local schools with curriculum-based educational material, linked to the job opportunities in the new development.
+Status d) Require developments, commensurate with their size, to contribute to the:

 e.
+Work with developers and

+e.
 Work with developers and Employ Kent Thameside to provide a job shop in the Borough

-Employ Kent Thameside to

-provide a job snop in the Borough
+provide a job shop in the Borough

 on one of the large sites at any one

+time as phasing permits

 time, as phasing permits.

-$^{\rm 14}$ Employ Kent Thameside is an organisation working to support the Kent Thameside Learning and Skills Strategy
+&lt;sup>14 Employ Kent Thameside is an organisation working to support the Kent Thameside Learning and Skills Strategy